sbcs-informatics/sbcs-informatics.github.io/1_0_using_unix_and_apocrita.md

 The information here can also be seen as the first place to look when a question about Apocrita comes up.
 If there are any unanswered questions after that feel free to create a GitHub issue or use the [contact page](3_0_contact.md).

+Much of this information has been gathered from the official Apocrita docs, you can find them [here](http://docs.hpc.qmul.ac.uk/).

 ![QMUL logo](./img/qmul_logo.png)